saatvikqm-ai/quiz-it-up/README.md

 ## Usage

-1. **Configure Teams**:
-   - Visit the main page (http://localhost:3000) to set up teams
+1. **Team Configuration** (Main Page):
-   - Choose number of teams (2-6) and customize team names
+   - Select number of teams (2-8) from dropdown
+   - Enter custom team names for each team
-   - Click "Save Team Configuration" to apply changes
+   - Save configuration to apply to both presenter and audience views
-   - Configuration updates all views in real-time

 2. **Add Slides**: Place your PNG files in the `slides/` directory.
 Files will be sorted alphabetically.